se4ai/se4ai.github.io/about-tools.md

 are important[^holmes]
 since they let us simplify how we report models,  thus simplifying  all the subsequent activity inspired by that model.

 [^holmes]: From the _Adventure of Silver Blaze_ by Arthur Conan Doyle.
-Gregory (Scotland Yard detective): "Is there any other point to which you would wish to draw my attention?"<br>
-Holmes: "To the curious incident of the dog in the night-time."<br>
-Gregory: "The dog did nothing in the night-time."<br>
-Holmes: "That was the curious incident."
+Gregory (Scotland Yard detective): "Is there any other point to which you would wish to draw my attention?"<br> Holmes: "To the curious incident of the dog in the night-time."<br> Gregory: "The dog did nothing in the night-time."<br> Holmes: "That was the curious incident."

----
-title: " Optimizers"
-layout: default
----
+## Optimizers

 Optimizers tell us "what to do".
 Optimizers look  at the data generated from models and tell us how changes in something effects something else.